dcCoder9/dcCoder9.github.io/_posts/2020-03-06-software-blogs.md

 published: true
 ---

-Over the years there have been a handful of ideas I've found in blogs posts that have become foundational to how I see certain parts of software development.
+Over the years there have been a handful of ideas I've found in blog posts that have become foundational to how I see certain parts of software development.
 These are the kind of posts that I frequently link to in my comments on code reviews.
 Here I'll share these articles in one place, and explain why they're so important to me.

 ## [The rule of three](https://blog.codinghorror.com/rule-of-three/)
 "API development" is currently very trendy in software development.
 I've been on teams that were tasked with building APIs for internal usage, and it's incredibly easy to get caught in a trap of over-engineering code in order to meet every possible future use-case.
 It's hard to blame a developer for getting caught in this place - after all, the business people (and other development teams) are asking for "APIs", which are supposed to serve a broad purpose.